SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/ContextMenu/DefaultContextMenu/README.md

 #Defaut Context Menu Sample

-This sample demonstrate how to enable the default context menu items.
-The Show property helps you to enable or disable the context menu.
-Diagram provides default context menu items such as copy, cut, paste, select all, undo, redo and group options.
+This sample demonstrates how to enable the default context menu items.
+The Show property helps you enable or disable the context menu.
+The diagram provides the default context menu items such as copy, cut, paste, select all, undo, redo, and group options.

 ## Prerequisites